hhuang-hep/NPS2023_Simulation/README.md

 **Requires:** root-6.30.04 and gcc11.4.0 in /cvmfs/oasis.opensciencegrid.org/jlab/scicomp/sw/el9/modulefiles

-Once these packages are download and compiled, one can easily setup and run the simulation with the script in this repository
+After downloading and compiling these packages, one can easily setup and run the simulation with the script in this repository

 ## Download and compiling of required packages
 1. Generator, Geant4 and NPS software